 We collect steel and aluminium tins and cans, which we recycle into new tins and cans!

-Drink cans, food tins, pet food cans, sweet tins - just give them a quick rinse and remove the lids as they are too small for us to recycle.
+Drink cans, food tins, pet food cans, sweet and biscuit tins - just give them a quick rinse.
+Leave lids attached or place within the emptied, clean container.

 No dirty cans or paint tins please.

 Empty aerosols such as deodorant cans and air freshener sprays can be included in your recycling.